Skip to content

 def team(t) = player:plays_for(_, t) // Set of teams

-Once installed, these definitions are available for querying — see Working With Models.
+Once installed, these definitions are available for — see Working With Models.
 For an explanation of _ and from see Existential Quantification.
 Expressions like player:salary use the Rel module syntax.

 🔎